HelikarLab/ccNetViz/plugins/README.md

 ### Plugin Structure

-All of the plugins must be inside the ccNetVizPlugins object.
+All of the plugins must be inside the ccNetViz.plugin object.
 If the object doesn't exists create one.

 The integration structure differs according to the areas you will influence with the plugin.